SigmaWrath/Tukupu-Published/content/Player Classes/Fighter/Alchemist.md

 Nature presents many geographical obstacles to you when searching for alchemical ingredients.
 To help you navigate these obstacles, you learn to create the following potions: [[Potion of Climbing]], [[Potion of Jump]], [[Potion of Feather Fall]], and [[Potion of Water Breathing]].

 Each potion takes you 10 minutes to create.
 You can create a total number of these potions equal to your Proficiency Bonus, regaining all expended uses on a Long Rest.
+If any potion remains when you finish a Long Rest, the potion becomes inert, losing its effect.

 #### <span style="color:rgb(203, 123, 55)">Level 7: Restorative Reagents</span>